How Water Gets Into a Jet Ski Engine and How to Prevent It

 If the jet ski is submerged or flipped, water can enter the engine through any opening, such as the air intake, the exhaust pipe, or the spark plug holes.
 You should avoid submerging or flipping your jet ski, and if it happens, you should follow the proper steps to recover your jet ski and drain the water from the engine.

-See also Top 10 Best Jet Ski Tow Surfing 2024
+See also Top 12 Best Jet Ski For Wakeboarding 2024

 How to Tell If Water Is in Your Jet Ski Engine